EVHaste/haste-makes-waste/_projects/2021-04-18-renegade-ghost.md

 ---
 [Chapter One](https://www.evhaste.com/blog/renegade-ghost-chapter-1) - "...And that’s how Sally Blaire fucked up her first pharmacy heist."

+[Chapter Two](https://www.evhaste.com/blog/renegade-ghost-chapter-2) - "...He was face to face with public enemy number one.
+A scoundrel.
+An unstoppable serial killer.
+A bottomless well of cruelty, the violent vigilante on the lips of every reporter in the state, maybe the nation."

 <!--
 ### Season 1: Sally Blaire vs. Capitalism